Willgunter/Discord-Clone/README.md

     - Brainstormed one way to solve messaging thing.
     - Got messages to work (with user who sent it this time!).
 Super slow tho and have to wait a while for message to send.
     - Cleaning up main message area and making it more realistic.

+- 2/4/2024
+    - Various small ui changes, made channel header look better, added gear button to user that redirects to profile
+    - added X button in profile route that redirects user to main page
+    - added button for username that is supposed to let user change color